Skip to Content

 11. Get that Festival Feeling

-St Kitts is big on festivals and the biggest and best is the St Kitts Music Festival held in June each year.
-The event attracts some international stars and the island rocks to the beat of soca, reggae, soul, salsa, jazz, R&B and gospel at the Warner Park Stadium.
-In October there’s a Latin Festival and in July the annual food and restaurant festival whets the island’s appetite.
+Saint Kitts is big on festivals, and the biggest and best is the St Kitts Music Festival, held in June each year.
+The event attracts international stars, and the island rocks to the beat of soca, reggae, soul, salsa, jazz, R&B and gospel at the Warner Park Stadium.

 12. Monkey Around